11ty/11ty-website/docs/custom-tags.md

 ---
 subtitle: Custom Tags
 relatedKey: custom-tags
-relatedTitle: Template Engine Custom Tags
+relatedTitle: Template Custom Tags
 tags:
   - docs-config
   - related-filters
   - related-shortcodes
+  - related-nunjucks
+  - related-liquid
 ---
 # Custom Tags

+<div class="elv-info">It’s unlikely that you want this feature.
+You probably want <a href="/docs/shortcodes/">shortcodes</a> instead, Eleventy’s custom tags sugar (it’s easier to use).</div>

 Various template engines can be extended with custom tags.

-⚠️ It’s unlikely that you want this feature.
-You probably want [shortcodes](/docs/shortcodes/) instead, Eleventy’s custom tags sugar (it’s easier to use).

 Custom Tags are unrelated to Eleventy’s [Collections using Tags](/docs/collections/) feature.
 Unfortunately we’ve inherited this name from various upstream template languages.